beatrizpenalva/millennium/README.md

 ### 🚧Future implementations

 &nbsp;
-📌 Make it clear that the secret key is mandatory
+📌 Make it clear that the secret key is mandatory.

 &nbsp;
-📌 Allow the user to see the secret key on the cipher page
+📌 Allow the user to see the secret key on the cipher page.

 &nbsp;
-📌 Confirm if the user really want to reset the inputs
+📌 Confirm if the user really want to reset the inputs.

 &nbsp;
-📌 Make it clear that the user can choose between _encode_ and _decode_
+📌 Make it clear that the user can choose between _encode_ and _decode_.

 &nbsp;
-📌 Let the _copy_ and _clear_ buttons disabled while there is not a message to encrypt
+📌 Let the _copy_ and _clear_ buttons disabled while there is not a message to encrypt.

 <p align="right">
   <a href="#millennium"> Back to the top. </a>